aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 "Id": "us-east-1_tdc8N6oyZ",
 "Name": "UserPool-QNA-[basedOnStackName]"
 ```
 Next execute the command below.
-You can use any password you wish.
-This password will be required when
+You can specify any password you wish although it should be at least 8 characters in length,
+have at least one uppercase letter, one lowercase letter, one number, and one special character.
+An acceptable password is "MyPassword2019_" as shown in the
-you login to the designerUI.
+command.
+This password will be required when you login to the designer UI later in step 2.
 ```
 aws cognito-idp admin-set-user-password --user-pool-id [YourUserPoolIdFromJson] --username Admin --password MyPassword2019_
 ```